Certificate of Advanced Graduate Study

 Where to begin?

-Students may specialize in Arts, Curriculum, Literacy, School Leadership, or Special Education.
+Students may specialize in Arts, Curriculum and Instructional Design, Literacy, School Leadership, or Special Education.
 Visit the tabs below to learn more about these disciplines.

 You may be a licensed special educator with a Master’s who wants to further your education through the Certificate of Advanced Graduate Studies program.
 You could also use this program to obtain an initial license or additional endorsement as a special educator if you already have a Master’s degree.
 Please see more information in our Graduate Catalog, under Licensure: Special Educator.